keppel/lotion/readme.md

 Lotion lets you build blockchains.
 At any moment in time, the whole state of your blockchain is represented by a single JavaScript object called `state`.

-A Lotion application is often a single function of signature `(state, tx)` which mutates your blockchain's `state` in response to a transaction.
+A Lotion application is often a single function of signature `(state, tx)` which mutates your blockchain's `state` in response to a transaction `tx`.
+Both are just JavaScript objects.

-As a developer, all you need to do is design your application's initial state, then write the function to compute this state mutation.

 Any user who runs your Lotion app will interact with the same blockchain.
-Transactions will automagically find their way to all your peers, and your `state` objects will constantly be kept in sync.
+Any user can submit transactions, and those transactions will automagically find everyone running the app, and everyone's `state` objects will constantly be kept in sync.

 All of this cosmic witchcraft is made possible by a magic piece of software named [Tendermint](https://github.com/tendermint/tendermint) which exists specifically for synchronizing state machines across networks.